Q726kbXuN/nytxw_puz/README.md

 Please update to at least version 1.14.
 There was a change with how the puzzles are published that broke older versions of this program.

+* I get an error trying to load cookies from Chrome on Windows!

+There has been a Chrome update that makes it difficult to load cookies.
+Until this [underlying issue](https://github.com/borisbabic/browser_cookie3/issues/210) is fixed, you will need to log into NY Times on Firefox and use that browser for the session information.

 * I just want the .puz files!

 You can download some puz files from [this archive](https://q726kbxun.github.io/xwords/xwords.html).